1jour1vin

 About the wine:

-Blended from grapes grown across various terroirs—primarily from vineyards located on the lower slopes, supplemented by a few younger vines from Saint-Pierre—the 2023 Cornas Les Chailles was fully destemmed and aged for 18 months in 228-liter oak barrels, with no new oak.
-It is a magnificent, classic Cornas, with aromas of ripe black fruit and bouquet garni, along with hints of pepper and violet.
+Blended from grapes grown across various terroirs—primarily from the lower-lying lieux-dits and supplemented by a few younger vines from Saint-Pierre—the 2023 Cornas Les Chailles was entirely destemmed and aged for 18 months in 228-liter oak barrels, with no new oak.
+This is a magnificent, classic Cornas, with aromas of ripe black fruit and a bouquet garni, along with hints of pepper and violet.
 It is medium-bodied to full-bodied, round, supple, and undeniably delicious.
 Best enjoyed within the next 10 to 15 years.
-To be savored between 2026 and 2041.
+Best tasted between 2026 and 2041.